The Horsley Drive: History

 Like many of Sydney's arterial roads, The Horsley Drive is an amalgamation of a number of pre-existing roads, with later sections built to create a continuous route under one name.
 In the case of The Horsley Drive, the section from the Hume Highway to Hanson St was named Carrington St, the section from the Granville-Cabramatta railway (at the former level crossing adjacent to Fairfield station) to Wetherill Street was named "Smithfield Street"., and the section from Daniel Street to Cowpasture Road was named Whinstanes Road.

 During the 1950s these roads were renamed The Horsley Drive, although the section of Smithfield St from the railway to Nelson St retained its name, but when the railway overpass was opened it was renamed Court Road.

 To create a continuous route the section from Hanson St to Nelson St was opened in 1961.
 This included the overpass of the railway and Prospect Creek, and replaced the former route via Gordon and Vine Streets and a level crossing.
 (In the 1970s the overpass was widened to four lanes and the interchange with Fairfield Street built.)
 A connection from Smithfield St where Mala St is now located to Daniel St where Haywood Close is now located was built to provide a continuous route.

 Between 1924 and its closure in 1945, the Widemere Quarry Line, which was connected to the Main Southern Line at Fairfield railway station, ran along Smithfield Street.

-Due to rapid population growth in the area after World War 2 Fairfield Hospital was opened on The Horsley Drive at Mitchell Street in Fairfield in September 1956, and was relocated in 1988 to Wetherill Park.
+Due to rapid population growth in the area after World War 2, Fairfield Hospital was opened on The Horsley Drive at Mitchell Street in Fairfield in September 1956 until it was relocated in 1988 to Wetherill Park.